Haotian-Zhang-PKU/Proactive-Beamforming-MMFF/README.md

 1) Ensure there is a folder named Training_dataset for network training; and a folder named Testing_dataset_Normal_Weather, which is used for network testing at normal weather conditions; and a folder named Testing_dataset_Adverse_Weather, which is used for network testing at adverse weather conditions.
 (For more information on the data structure, see the next section).

-2) Set the paths of the training and testing datasets in the script "main.py" (i.e. modify train_dir and val_dir to point to your datasets).
+2) Set the paths of the training and testing datasets in the script "main.py" (i.e. modify train_dir, test_dir, and test_dir2 to point to your datasets).

 3) Set the path to where you want the trained network to be saved, by modifying net_name.